Traditional singing of greater Russia

 The ensemble’s repertoire consists of compositions and pieces of the 18th , 19th and 20th centuries, most of which have been created by famous composers of sacred choral music for the Orthodox Church, such as D.Bortnyansky, M.Berozovksy, A. Lvov, P. Tchaikosky, A.Grechaninov, and A.Kopylov, amongst others, writing in the romantic tradition and in the tradition of the Russian Orthodox Church.
 Doros also performs several pieces by P. Chesnokov, one the most prolific composers of choral works, and certainly an audience favourite.
 Doros also introduces the audience to various Russian folk and love songs, most of which have been arranged in a distinctive way.

-See many more videos on youtube channel
+See many more videos on our Youtube channel

 Doros feel a vocation to enlighten and charm their audience, always within this exceptional Russian singing tradition.